alexismdr/ytm2tidal/README.md

 4. Create virtual environment : `python -m venv .venv`
 5. Enable virtual environment : `source .venv/bin/activate`
 6. Install requirements : `pip install -r requirements.txt`
+7. Create a Google Cloud Console Project with YouTube Data API enabled, obtain your OAuth credentials (client_id and client_secret), put them in the `.env.example` file and rename it to `.env`.
-7. Setup YouTube OAuth : `ytmusicapi oauth` (follow the instructions)
+8. Setup YouTube OAuth : `ytmusicapi oauth` (follow the instructions) using your OAuth credentials.
-8. Launch program : `python3.11 ytm2tidal.py`
+9. Launch program : `python3.11 ytm2tidal.py`
-9. Follow the instructions to login to Tidal
+10. Follow the instructions to login to Tidal
-10. Enter the limit for the number of tracks to be processed
+11. Enter the limit for the number of tracks to be processed
-11. Enjoy 😁
+12. Enjoy 😁
 ## Additional information
 I've posted this repository publicly because I'm thinking of improving this program in the future (e.g. choosing playlists, performing the reverse operation, adding more music platforms, creating a web interface, hosting the service myself for everyone, not using libraries, recoding the program in another language, etc.).
 For the time being, it will remain a very simple program, as I don't have the time to devote to such a project.